 10) BINGE-WORTHY & BEHIND

-This category will cover shows that, by recommendation from either close personal people types or some entertainment rag that pretends to be my friend, we need to get going on… This category will focus on whether or not we continue to watch, despite the swallowing-whole consumption rate of the program in question.
+This category will cover shows that, by recommendation from either close personal people types or some entertainment rag that pretends to be my friend, we need to get going on (and which is currently on the air)… This category will focus on whether or not we continue to watch, despite the swallowing-whole consumption rate of the program in question.

 11) LOOKING BACK (WITH OR WITHOUT REWATCH)

 This type of blog entry will reminisce about shows gone by that we have watched (or rewatched) and enjoyed, despite their absence from other lists or categories covered above.
 We may choose to rewatch a series for this entry, or we may not, but you can bet that we will most likely really like or love the show in question.
 Hopefully, these entries will highlight what’s good and bad, and why you should make this show one of your discoveries, if you already haven’t.
 Nostalgia is nice, anyway.